Northeastern Deadline: 08/26/2016

 The Fulbright Awards Program seeks candidates whose applications demonstrate their:

 - Intellectual ability.
-There is no required GPA, but typically winning applicants will have a 3.7 or higher and a strong record of academic achievement.
+There is no required GPA, but typically winning applicants will have a strong record of academic achievement.

 - Ambassadorial skills and cultural sensitivity.